Inter-qube file copying (qfilecopy)

 - security - VM kernel parses partition table and filesystem metadata from the block device; they are controlled by (potentially untrusted) sender VM.

-In Qubes Beta1, we have reimplemented interVM file copy using qrexec, which addresses the above mentioned disadvantages.
-In Qubes Beta2, even more generic solution (qubes rpc) is used.
+In modern Qubes OS releases, we have reimplemented interVM file copy using qrexec, which addresses the above mentioned disadvantages.
+Nowadays, even more generic solution (qubes rpc) is used.
 See the developer docs on qrexec and qubes rpc.
 In a nutshell, the file sender and the file receiver just read/write from stdin/stdout, and the qubes rpc layer passes data properly - so, no block devices are used.

 The rpc action for regular file copy is qubes.Filecopy, the rpc client is named qfile-agent, the rpc server is named qfile-unpacker.
 For DispVM copy, the rpc action is qubes.OpenInVM, the rpc client is named qopen-in-vm, rpc server is named vm-file-editor.
 Note that the qubes.OpenInVM action can be done on a normal AppVM, too.